 The KTMPO region is located in Central Texas and includes the urbanized areas surrounding Killeen and Temple.
-The planning area includes year planning horizon.
-Through KTMPO's Congestion all of Bell County with portions of Coryell and
+The planning area includes all of Bell County with portions of Coryell and Lampasas counties.

 MTP GOALS AT A GLANCE

 - Improve mobility, reduce congestion - Improve access to jobs, homes, goods, and services - Improve safety, reliability, and efficiency in transportation system